These resources have a cost. There are some things we just can’t get for free. I think these things are of value or I wouldn’t share them with you.

 This is basically teaching to the test, which isn’t what you want if you are seeking a career that’s really based on a college education.
 If you are looking for quick, easy, cheap college credit, this is a great way to go.
 It’s not a college.
 It just gives you credit, like taking a CLEP test.
 They list on their site the colleges that guarantee that they accept these credits, though some may only accept certain courses.

 For the same price as Ed4Credit you get just ONE MONTH instead of four months to complete a course and take the test for credit (ACE credit).
 It can be done.
 My 17-year-old had no trouble doing that.
-My 13-year-old couldn’t’ do it.
+It was very STRESSFUL fitting in the course for my 13-year-old.
+We had it planned out and then he realized it said you can’t take the final during the last three days of your time!
+BE WARNED!
+He squeezed it in, but the month-long time limit is a lot more stressful than having four months through Ed4Credit to complete a course at your leisure (for the same price).
 The lessons on this site are based on videos and follow-up quizzes.
-There are placement tests that are supposed to show you what you already know so you can skip some lessons.
+There are placement tests that are supposed to show you what you already know, but you can’t skip lessons.
+You have to pass each quiz before it lets you take the final exam.
 One benefit of these ACE credits is that you get to take the final exam at home!
 It is proctored online.

 There is another option with Study.com.
 They have CLEP prep materials.
 You then take the test elsewhere when you are done.
 This is much cheaper.
 We have an Easy Peasy discount for just the first three months, so cancel after that and sign up again!
 Our coupon code is All-In-One-Homeschool.
 It’s good on the CLEP and DSST membership of $60 a month and is good for 20% off. (so $48 a month).

 The CLEP test itself may cost $85 to take.
-This is the cheaper option.
-One course of action to consider: at the end of each high school year, buy a membership and focus full time on studying for these tests, using the placement test to just study what you need to and taking the tests for each core high school courses you took, hopefully preparing for them all and taking them within a month or two.
+This is the cheaper option (around $135 for a course).
+One course of action to consider: at the end of each high school year, buy a membership and focus full time on studying for these tests, using the placement test to just study what you need to and taking the tests for each core high school course you took, hopefully taking all the tests within a month or two.
 This would involve cramming, but would be the cheapest course of action.
 Each summer you could pay around $450 total for 12 college credits.

 *Study.com and Ed4Credit each gave my children a free course to try.
 Ed4Credit gave me an affiliate link as well.